Neural-Dragon-AI/BabyDragon/babydragon/memory/frames/readme.md

 This information is crucial when creating the strata, as we strive to create strata that are as informative as possible.
 The concept here is to ensure that each stratum, or subset of data, is as similar as possible internally, while being as different as possible from the other strata.

-## 3. High Dimensional Vector Fields

-For high-dimensional embedded columns, we must take a slightly different approach.
-These embeddings might represent complex data like text or images in a condensed form, and can't be treated directly as categorical data.

-Instead, we propose to use a clustering algorithm to partition the high-dimensional space into discrete clusters, and use these clusters as strata.
-At the same time, we compute a non-parametric estimate of the entropy of these vector fields to get a measure of their inherent diversity and complexity.

-This approach allows us to treat high-dimensional data in a way that's compatible with our stratified sampling methodology, ensuring that our cross-validation process remains robust and reliable, no matter the nature of the data in the MemoryFrame.

 # Artificial Transfer Learning Experiments with Stratified Sampling